jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 ## Third Attempt - ros2_control

 The mobile robot I want to build will drive itself using a map, localization, and navigation.
-It needs a motor encoder to tell its velocity and position, and the robot will efficiently control the motor using a PID algorithm.
-Therefore, a simple open loop and pass-through from Raspberry Pi to Arduino are not enough.
-We need a feedback loop and real-time, low-latency execution using ros2_control.
+It needs a motor encoder to tell its velocity and position, and the robot will efficiently control the motor using the PID algorithm.
+Therefore, a simple open loop and pass-through control is not enough.
+I need a feedback loop and real-time, low-latency execution using ros2_control.

 ### What is ros2_control
 ros2_control is a robot control framework in ROS 2 that provides a hardware abstraction layer for controlling robot actuators, sensors, and hardware interfaces in a modular and efficient way.

 The primary benefit of ros2_control is that it enhances performance and offers real-time capabilities.
 The ros2_control conducts a direct, low-latency interface with the hardware by reducing ROS message overhead when communicating with actuators and sensors.
-The ROS 2 controllers operate within a single process, rather than multiple processes collaborating through messages.
+The ROS 2 controllers operate within a single process, rather than multiple processes collaborating through messages and topics.

 In addition to performance and efficiency advantages, ros2_control also promotes standardization and modular robot control.
 It supports various hardware interfaces through the hardware abstraction layer and enables a seamless transition between simulated and different hardware implementations without changing the code.
 Developers can reuse existing controllers instead of writing their own from scratch.
 In fact, much of the robot control logic has already been developed by others, so the [pre-built ROS2 controllers](https://control.ros.org/humble/doc/ros2_controllers/doc/controllers_index.html) can be utilized as is in most use cases.